Oyyko/N-queens-in-C/README.md

 # 8-queens-in-C
 Solving 8 queens problem with the C programming language

+## performance
 (On my personal laptop Thinkpad x1 carbon with i7-10710u CPU.)

-It can solve 200000   queens in 0.04 seconds
+It can solve X   queens in      Y seconds

+             X                  Y

+             200000             0.04

              500000             0.09